plusserver/docs/content/en/storage-backup/plusbackup/tutorials/setup-plusbackup/index.md

     {{< img src="images/image-7.png" alt="Screenshot: Managment agent will now be downloaded to your computer" >}}

     This is now installed on the system to be backed up in the future

-    {{% alert title="Warning" color="warning" %}}
-    Important plusbackup uses the following ports that must be enabled on the client and in the infrastructure (firewall, edge gateway, ...):

-    Veeam Agent (Windows) 9395+, 6183+ - see [Link](https://helpcenter.veeam.com/docs/agentforwindows/userguide/ports.html?ver=60)

-    Veeam Agent (Linux) 10002,100006, 2500-3300, 10808 - see [Link](https://helpcenter.veeam.com/docs/agentforlinux/userguide/used_ports.html?ver=60)

-    Veeam Agent (Mac) 10006,10101, 2500-3300 - see [Link](https://helpcenter.veeam.com/docs/agentformac/userguide/used_ports.html?ver=20 "Optional link title")

-    Cloud Gateway 6180

-    TCP 443 (download information and updates)

-    TCP 80 (Certification Revocation Lists)

-    **Important regarding pluscloud open:**
-    If no MTU size has been specified in the instance to be backed up, the MTU is set to 9000.
-To enable a backup with plusbackup of this instance, the MTU size of the instance must be set to 1,500.
-    {{% /alert %}}

 ## Step 2: Setting up Plusbackup